cortex-lab/phy/README.md

 * Pure Python 2/3 framework
 * Flexible and extendable
 * Should be primarily used by experimentalists who like to code (= not idiot-proof library)
-* At first, the development version on GitHub (master branch) should be the main version people will use
+* At first, the development version on GitHub (master branch) should be the main version people will use: no more packaging pain
 * Users can submit their own code through pull requests
 * Out-of-the-box IPython notebook integration
 * Data visualization with d3.js and Vispy
 * Agnostic to the file format: can work with kwik files, Buzsaki files, Neo files, etc.
-* Compatible with Apache Spark.
+* Compatible with Apache Spark
+* *Optionally*: can accept MATLAB code using one of the existing (I)Python/MATLAB wrappers.
+Will require some work on these wrappers.

 ## Focus